dpays/esteem8app.github.io/docs/work-the-system/README.md

 ## More explanation

-System definition -> plan optimization strategies to improve the system.
+System definition is used to plan optimization strategies in order to improve the system.

-System objectives -> plan development strategies to reach system's objectives.
+System objectives is used plan development strategies in order reach system's objectives.

-Tools -> plan efficient strategies and transform them into tasks.
+Tools are used to plan efficient strategies and efficiently transform them into tasks.